Table of Contents

 Average Car Insurance Costs for Good and Bad Credit

 A driver’s credit score is typically used by insurers to help predict insurance losses and set rates.
-A good credit score contribute to a lower premium, as shown in the analysis below from MoneyGeek.
+A good credit score can contribute to a lower premium, as demonstrated by the statewide averages below.

 What Else Affects Car Insurance Costs?

-The more someone drives, the more likely they are to get in an accident simply because they are on the road more often.
+The more someone drives, the more likely they are to get into an accident simply because they’re on the road more often.
 As a result, driving more miles can lead to higher insurance prices.

 How to Get Affordable Car Insurance